yektasrk/Jing/README.md

 A prototype of performing instruments in a simple AR environment.

-This project was developed during [Sotoon](https://sotoon.ir) Hackathon 1399
+This project was developed during [Sotoon](https://sotoon.ir) Hackathon 1399 and won the best idea award.

 ## Demo